LAC James Edward "Jim" Fryatt 631210 RAFVR 1918—2008

 Paramythia 1941 (Fryatt collection)

 This shot shows a now familiar landscape: the boys at smoko on a brisk day at Paramythia.
 A Photographic Section truck lies beyond the two tents.
 Whose is the motorbike (far right mid-ground)?
-Between Jim, Mick Dudman, Len Cooper, Check Checketts, my Dad and “Doc” Squire, a fair idea of the Paramythia operation can be gathered.
+Between Jim, R Dudman, EL Cooper, G Checketts, my father CFR Clark and HF “Doc” Squire, a fair idea of the Paramythia operation can be gathered.

 Funeral party (Fryatt collection)